 Transfer admissions are rare.
-However, applications are accepted from students in LCME accredited U.S. and Canadian schools of medicine, which are currently enrolled, in good academic standing, have the full approval of the dean of their current school, and a cogent reason for requesting transfer.
+However, applications are accepted from students in LCME accredited U.S. and Canadian schools of medicine, who are currently enrolled in good academic standing in such a school, have the full approval for the transfer from the dean of their current school, and have a cogent reason for requesting transfer.
 Admission is contingent upon space availability therefore, academically qualified applicants can still be denied admission due to lack of space.
-The School of Medicine does not accept applications for advanced standing from students attending foreign medical schools, osteopathic or veterinary schools.
+The School of Medicine does not accept applications for advanced standing from students attending non-Canadian foreign medical schools, osteopathic or veterinary schools.
 MSM does not accept applications for transfer beyond the second year.
 Therefore, admission to the third and fourth year medical classes is not possible.